marcinjahn/technology-notebook/src/docs/technologies/kubernetes/scaling.md

 not be updated.
 Instead, just the pods created by ReplicaSet in the future will have the new settings applied.

+### Replacing a Pod

+Sometimes we might want to investigate some issue in one of the pods, while keeping ReplicaSet running with proper scaling.
+We could temporarily increment the *replicas* config, but we'd have to rememeber to decrement it back later on.
+Instead, we can just change the labels of the faulty pod so that it does not conform to ReplicaSet's selector.
+The ReplicaSet's controller will create a new pod for its needs while we can start investigating the faulty pod.

 ## Deployment

+Deployments manage Pods via a ReplicaSet.

+### Example

 Creating a simple deployment: `kubectl create deployment kiada --image=luksa/kiada:0.1`